 Abusive and underage college drinking are significant public health problems, and they exact an enormous toll on the intellectual and social lives of students on campuses across the United States.

 Drinking at college has become a ritual that students often see as an integral part of their higher-education experience.
 Many students come to college with established drinking habits, and the college environment can exacerbate the problem.
-Research shows that more than 80 percent of college students drink alcohol, and almost half report binge drinking in the past 2 weeks.
+According to a national survey, almost 60 percent of college students ages 18−22 report drinking alcohol in the past month.1 And almost 40 percent of them report binge drinking in the past 30 days.2

 Consequences of Abusive College Drinking